• Skip to main content

 Viscacha

-The viscacha is a distant cousin of the chinchilla, but differs significantly from the beautiful chinchilla, whose fur is in great demand.
+The viscacha is the closest chinchilla relative, but differs significantly from the beautiful chinchilla, whose fur is in great demand.
 Viscachas belong to the Chinchillidae family just like our chins.
 We have a full comparison of chinchillas and viscachas here.

 Habitat And Description